1,4-Pentadiyne: Properties

 At room temperature the substance discolors from a colorless to a yellowish liquid, however, storage in diluted solutions at 0 °C is possible for multiple weeks.

 While for 1,4-pentadiene the sp^{2}-hybridization leads to a bond angle of 120° between the single and double bond, in 1,4-pentadiyne it is a 180° angle due to the sp-hybrid orbital.
 Both triple bonds in 1,4-position destabilize each other according to another study by 3.9 kcal · mol^{−1}, a repulsion between the p orbital lobes close to the sp^{3}-hybridized carbon has been postulated.
 According to a QCSID(T) calculation, the alkiyne is destabilized relative to 1,3-pentadiyne by 25 kcal · mol^{−1}.

 Although microwave spectroscopy revealed besides a dipole moment of 0.516 D no significant distortions compared to an ideal tetrahedron, three different ionization energies are reported for the π-system.

 Usage

-1,4-pentadiyne is a common starting material for the synthesis of heterobenzenes such as stiba-, arsa- and phosphabenzene and their substituted derivates.
+1,4-pentadiyne is a common starting material for the synthesis of heterobenzenes such as stiba-, arsa- and phosphabenzene and their substituted derivatives.